StreakyFly/fortnite-tools/FN Item Shop Sections Bot/README.md

 <br/>

-Here's how the tweets look like.
+Here's how the tweets look like:

 1. Sorted by text length:
 ![image](https://user-images.githubusercontent.com/53691430/219424068-2cd747d3-de52-4e95-a170-a60f5f0312d5.png)